 The main difficulty with the DMSP system proved to be its lack of tactical mobility.
-A system originally designed to fulfill strategic requirements only it recently had stressed tactical applications.
+A system originally designed to fulfill strategic requirements only, it recently had stressed tactical applications.
 Successful operations depended on establishing highquality communication links between field units and the central DMSP Mark IV van.
 This 26,000-lb vehicle required a C-130 for transport.
 On 20 August the first of six Mark IV "tactical" terminals deployed to the theater to receive downlink imagery from the satellites.
 Five supported marine aviation and amphibious operations; one Air Force van was positioned at Riyadh together with the theater Tactical Forecast Unit.
 The latter transmitted weather data to more than thirty sites within the region by means of secure weather fax.
-The Navy also had DMSP terminals on its carriers and command and flag ships.

-Given the focus on tactical operational requirements, however, officials preferred a more mobile DMSP terminal.
-During Desert Shield, the Air Force moved rapidly to acquire three so-called Rapid Deployable Imagery Terminals (RDIT), which could be transported by two people with a weapons-carrier vehicle.
+The Navy also had DMSP terminals on its carriers and command and flag ships.27 acquire three so-called Rapid Deployable Imagery Terminals (RDIT), which could be transported by two people with a weapons-carrier vehicle.
 But the search for more tactically-oriented terminals continued.
-On 7 November, Military Airlift Command proposed to Air Force Space Command the development of a lightweight, rapidly-deployable "Small Tactical Terminal" for each unit to receive nearreal-time data.
-General Moorman approved the concept, and developers hoped the tactical terminals could replace the single DMSP van early in 1991.
+On 7 November, Military Airlift Command proposed to Air Force Space Command the development of a lightweight, rapidly-deployable "Small Tactical Terminal" for each unit to receive near-real-time data.
+General Moorman approved the concept, and developers hoped the tactical terminals could replace the single DMSP van early in 1991.28